Skip to content Skip to footer navigation

 When you buy a policy you tell the insurer how much it will cost to replace all your belongings – this is called your "sum insured".
 This is the maximum they'll pay if you lose everything.

-All insurers cover the same basic list of events, although each has their own definitions, restrictions and exclusions.
+All insurers cover the same basic list of events, although each has its own definitions, restrictions and exclusions.
 The list of insured events should include:

 • fire and explosion